-The White-bellied Heron, Ardea insignis, is listed as a critically endangered bird species by IUCN and BirdLife International, with an estimated global population of 200 individuals.
+The White-bellied Heron, Ardea insignis, is listed as Critically Endangered by the IUCN and BirdLife International, with an estimated global population of 200 individuals.
 The bird has been recorded only in Nepal, India, Bangladesh, northern Myanmar and Bhutan.

-Central to Rebecca’s work is collecting information about these birds to understand their needs, and to gain a record of the current status and population of the White-bellied Heron through a comprehensive nationwide survey.
+Central to Rebecca’s work is collecting information about these birds to understand their needs and to gain a record of the current status and population of the White-bellied Heron through a comprehensive nationwide survey.
 Information on habitat selection and behaviour patterns is also being collected to inform future conservation policy.
 A key threat to herons and their habitat is the risk of incidental forest fires that destroy nests and hatchlings as well as the species’s preferred forest habitats.
-Local people are beginning to realise that by helping the herons, they are also benefitting themselves, as the forests preferred by the white-bellied heron also provides essential ecosystem services, such as water, for local communities.
+Local people are beginning to realise that by helping the herons, they are also benefiting themselves, as the forests preferred by the White-bellied Heron also provides essential ecosystem services, such as water, for local communities.